The Big Picture Of Reading: In Defense Of Absolute Literacy

 by Terry Heick

-Absolute Literacy, though, is that idea of reading, writing, and thinking, but with the added burden of understanding what’s worth reading, writing, and thinking about–an idea increasingly relevant in an era of social media where a 15-second video can receive two hundred million views, and some of the most important ideas in recorded human history elicit an “LOL” reaction from students.
+Absolute Literacy, though, is that idea of reading, writing, and thinking but with the added burden of understanding what’s worth reading, writing, and thinking about–an idea increasingly relevant in an era of social media where a 15-second video can receive two hundred million views, and some of the most important ideas in recorded human history (that aren’t just ‘important’ but can also help them think and live better themselves) elicit an ‘LOL’ reaction from students.

 In Defense Of Literacy